mattbloem007/iboga.org/src/content/posts/2024-11-04-iboga-the-root-of-all-healing-a-book-by-daniel-brett.md

 ---
 template: blog-post
-title: "Iboga: The Root Of All Healing | A book by Daniel Brett"
+title: "Iboga: The Root Of All Healing by Daniel Brett"
 slug: /danielbrettbook
 date: 2024-11-04 16:33
 postType: